romeerez/orchid-orm/packages/docs/src/guide/building-a-sample-app.md

 })
 ```

-Every node.js framework and even specific project usually has own custom way of validating request parameters,
+Every node.js framework and even specific project usually have own custom way of validating request parameters,
-some people use middlewares for this, some use decorators like in `Nest.js` framework.
+some people use middleware for this, and some use decorators like in the `Nest.js` framework.
 No matter how it is implemented, it should serve the purposes of:

-- request query, body, route params must be validated properly
+- request query, body, and route params must be validated properly
-- validated query, body, params should have proper types
+- validated query, body, and params should have proper types
-- it is nice to have response validation in dev/test environment, so you won't leak sensitive data by accident and no need to write a tedious tests for this
+- it is nice to have response validation in the dev/test environment, so you won't leak sensitive data by accident, and no need to write tedious tests for this

-Usually out-of-the-box validation utility fails to satisfy all 3 points,
+Usually, out-of-the-box validation utility fails to satisfy all 3 points,
-I'm using a custom utility `routeHandler` to validate parameters and result by using `zod` schemas, [here is source](link to routeHandler).
+I'm using a custom utility `routeHandler` to validate parameters and results by using `zod` schemas, [here is the source](link to routeHandler).

-From our api spec we can see that both registration and login endpoint returns the same shape of data: user object and token,
+From our API spec, we can see that both the registration and login endpoint returns the same shape of data: user object and token,
-and it makes sense to reuse response validator for them.
-Let's place it in `user.dto.ts` file (dto stands for Data Transfer Object):
+and it makes sense to reuse the response validator for them.
+Let's place it in the `user.dto.ts` file (dto stands for Data Transfer Object):

 ```ts
 // src/user/user.dto.ts